Integrating ruff check with mypy in CI: Zero-Conflict Pipeline Configuration

 Incremental PR Targeting with git diff Piping

 Full-scan execution blocks pull request merges on large codebases.
 Restrict both tools to modified files and direct dependencies.
-Pipe git diff output directly into the linter and type checker.

 # example.py (Python 3.10+)